Places

 Don't MissGo early (4-5pm) before it fills up.
 The food is as good as the wine.

-Skip It IfYou're arriving after 7pm.
+Skip It IfYou're arriving after 7pm on a weekend.
 It will be difficult to get in.

 Verified by Max (lived in Tokyo 6 months)